-Eating a healthy diet and exercising are good for us but do not guarantee that we will avoid serious health issues as we age.
+Eating a healthy diet and exercising are both good for us but do not guarantee that we will avoid serious health issues as we age.
 The U.S. Department of Health and Human Services says that nearly 70% of people aged 65 and older will need long-term care in their remaining years.
 On average, women need care longer (3.7 years) than men (2.2 years).

 Inexpensive Nursing Homes Don’t Exist